 Are some of the data collected by IbizaPreservation in its 2019 Annual Report (under development).
 Data that reveals the urgency to protect our sea and our coast before the climatic emergency.

 Thus, in 2010 all the waters analyzed by the Alliance for the Water of Ibiza and Formentera they were rated "excellent".
-However, in 2019 only 31 points were rated as such, 24% less than in 4.
+However, in 2019 only 31 points were rated like this, 24% less than in 4.

-Some areas that have decreased the quality of their marine waters in the last decade are Talamanca, Figueretas, the Bay of San Antonio, the beach of Santa Eulalia, the Port of San Miguel, Cala Bassa, Cala Vedella and Es Caló d'en Serral.
+Some areas that have lowered the quality of their marine waters in the last decade are Talamanca, Figueretas, San Antonio Bay, Santa Eulalia beach, Puerto de San Miguel, Cala Bassa, Cala Vedella and Es Caló d'en Serral.

 In addition, the areas affected by fecal contamination increase.
 Values higher than those allowed in 2019 were produced in Talamanca, Bahía de San Antonio, Escollera de San Antonio, Es Pouet, Puerto de San Miguel and Platges de Comte.